 Annapurna Base Camp is at the height of 4130m, and there is always a chance of altitude sickness.
 Anywhere above 3000m to 3500m, there is a high possibility that you can suffer from altitude sickness.

-Altitude sickness does not consider your age, sex or physical fitness.
-Trekker of any age, sex or physical fitness can suffer from altitude sickness.
+Altitude sickness does not consider your age, sex, or physical fitness.
+Trekkers of any age, sex, or physical fitness can suffer from altitude sickness.
 You should know about altitude sickness and its preventive measures.
 Taking proper rest and drinking a lot of water helps to deal with altitude sickness.

 First-time trekkers can find these trails to be harsh and remote.
 It might be difficult for you to trek through those steep steps.
 The Annapurna Base Camp trekking routes have some rugged paths.
 You have to walk for 4 to 5 hours daily.
 Frequent ups and downs along the stone stairs increase the difficulties.

 In early September the trails are wet and slippery.
 Monsoon is just about to leave, but till the first week, you may have to face the rainy season.
 The rain may be light, but it is better to carry rainproof jackets and shoes.
 Slippery trails create difficulties while trekking through the remote stone stairs.